Welcome to the web site of the Malta Group of Lodges.

 - De Rohan Lodge No 9670

-The total membership of the above three bodies is approximately 150.
-Added to the numbers of our friends from the Sovereign Grand Lodge of Malta and the Scottish Lodge St Andrew No 966, there are more than 400 brethren on the Island in total.
+We currently have 180 members which, when added to the numbers of our friends from the Sovereign Grand Lodge of Malta and the Grand Lodge of Scotland in Malta (Lodge St Andrew No 966), amounts to more than 400 brethren on the Island in total.

 The English Masonic Hall in Valletta is open to Masonic visitors and their families every Saturday from 11:00am to 3:00pm.
-Drinks and Maltese "nibbles" are available at the bar.
+Coffee and drinks are available at the bar.
 There is normally a tour of the building at 12:30pm.
 Ladies are welcome in all parts of the building including the Lodge rooms.
-(Please check the "Contact Us" page for any upcoming Christmas or Summer dates on which we are closed.)
+(Please check the "Contact Us" page for Summer and Christmas dates on which we are closed.)